Old Toronto: Public library

 The Toronto Mechanics' Institute in 1884.
 The institute, whose collection was later absorbed by the Toronto Public Library in 1884, was established in 1830.

 Toronto has operated the Toronto Public Library system since 1884.
 Its collection originated from The Mechanics Institute, which was founded in 1830 by reform Alderman James Lesslie to provide technical and adult education.
-In 1853 the Institute erected a new permanent home at the corner of Church and Adelaide Streets, but it struggled to attract new paying members.
+In 1853 the Institute erected a new permanent home at the corner of Church and Adelaide streets, but it struggled to attract new paying members.
 In 1883 the institute was thus transformed into a municipally supported public reference library.
 The idea was promoted by alderman John Hallam, but it met considerable resistance in city council.
 No other city in Canada at this time had a completely free public library.
 Hallam brought the initiative to a public referendum, and the citizens of Toronto voted in its favour on January 1, 1883.
 The 5,000-book collection of the Mechanics' Institute became the first books of the newly formed Toronto Public Library.

 As a result of the 1998 amalgamation of Toronto, the other municipal libraries of Metropolitan Toronto were merged with Toronto Public Library.
 It also merged with the Metro Toronto Public Library, which operated one branch, the Toronto Reference Library in Old Toronto.

 Education

 Jarvis Collegiate Institute is one of several public secondary schools located in Old Toronto.

 Four public school boards provide primary and secondary education for residents of Old Toronto, Conseil scolaire catholique MonAvenir (CSCM), Conseil scolaire Viamonde (CSV), the Toronto Catholic District School Board (TCDSB), and the Toronto District School Board (TDSB).
 CSV and TDSB are secular public school boards, operating respectively a French first language institution and English first language institutions.
 The other two school boards, CSCM and TCDSB, are public separate school boards, operating French first language separate schools and English first language separate schools.
 Before 1998, the Toronto Board of Education and Conseil des écoles françaises de la communauté urbaine de Toronto had operated public secular schools while the Metropolitan Separate School Board (Les Conseil des écoles catholiques du Grand Toronto) had operated public separate schools.
 These were reorganized upon the amalgamation into the City of Toronto.

-Old Toronto hosts Toronto Metropolitan University, University of Toronto's St. George Campus, OCAD University, George Brown College and several other post-secondary institutions.
+Old Toronto hosts Toronto Metropolitan University, the University of Toronto's St. George campus, OCAD University, George Brown College and several other post-secondary institutions.